Correspondence analysis: Coordinates

-To represent the result of CA in a proper biplot, those categories which are not plotted in principal coordinates, i.e. in chisquare distance preserving coordinates, should be plotted in so called standard coordinates.
+To represent the result of CA in a proper biplot, those categories which are not plotted in principal coordinates, i.e. in chi-square distance preserving coordinates, should be plotted in so called standard coordinates.
 They are called standard coordinates because each vector of standard coordinates has been standardized to exhibit mean 0 and variance 1.
-When computing standard coordinates the singular values are omitted which is a direct result of applying the biplot rule by which one of the two sets of singular vector matrices must be scaled by singular values raised to the power of zero i.e. multiplied by one i.e. be computed by omitting the singular values if the other set of singular vectors have been scaled by the singuar values.
-This reassures the existence of a inner product between the two sets of coordinates i.e. it leads to meaningful interpretations of their spatial relations in a biplot.
+When computing standard coordinates the singular values are omitted which is a direct result of applying the biplot rule by which one of the two sets of singular vector matrices must be scaled by singular values raised to the power of zero i.e. multiplied by one i.e. be computed by omitting the singular values if the other set of singular vectors have been scaled by the singular values.
+This reassures the existence of an inner product between the two sets of coordinates i.e. it leads to meaningful interpretations of their spatial relations in a biplot.